Could your itchy rash be a symptom of eczema? It’s possible. Eczema, also called dermatitis, is a term that covers many types of skin problems.

 - Very itchy

-With time, an eczema rash often becomes crusty and scaly.
-Some types of eczema can also blister, weep, crack, or peel.
-An infection or too much scratching can make eczema symptoms worse.
-Over time, scratching can even make the skin become thick and leathery.
+Rashes tend to come and go.
+With time, they can get crusty and scaly.
+Some types of eczema can also blister, leak fluid, crack, or peel.
+An infection or too much scratching can make your symptoms worse.
+It can even make your skin thick and leathery.

-You can have eczema anywhere and everywhere, but eczema often appears as a rash on the:
+You can have eczema anywhere on your body, but it often shows up on the:

 - Face, often on the cheeks